aravindk2604/turtlebot3_blockly_wiki/docs/source/basicManeuvers.rst

 Turn Left/Right in degrees
 **************************

-All the above commands move the TurtleBot3 for a preset amount of time.
-To turn the TurtleBot3 a specific amount you can use the **Turn Left/Right __ degrees** command.
+All the commands shown above move the TurtleBot3 for a desired amount of time.
+To turn the TurtleBot3 a specific amount (degree) you can use the **Turn Left/Right __ degrees** command.
 Left turn is counter-clockwise and right turn is clockwise direction.
 This block uses the data from an Inertial Measurement Unit (IMU) sensor.

 .. image:: ystatic/turn_lr_degrees.png